 Your college is much more than a hall of residence.
 It's your home while you are studying at Oxford: you will live, eat, socialise and study here.
 It is also likely to be where you will have your tutorials.
 Being part of a college means you get all the advantages of having a small and welcoming community around you, whilst at the same time you are part of the wider University.
 Even if you are no longer living in college accommodation, your college will still be your Oxford base.

 Find out more about college life and support.

 Across the world

-Oxford has over 300,000 graduates and 214 alumni groups across the world, with an increasing number of special interest groups, such as Oxbridge Muslim Alumni and Oxford Climate Alumni Network.
-The groups are a fantastic resource to anyone moving to a different country or region; they can help you make friends, network and find new opportunities.
-Many regional alumni groups also host events for students about to join the University as freshers.
+Oxford has over 300,000 alumni and almost 190 alumni groups across the world, with an increasing number of special interest groups, such as Oxbridge Muslim Alumni and Oxford Climate Alumni Network.
+The groups are a fantastic resource; they can help you make friends, network with likeminded people and find new opportunities.
+Many alumni groups also host events for students about to join the University as freshers.